soshial/xdxf_makedict/format_standard/xdxf_description.md

 * `<ex>`, `<tr>`, `<co>` tags now may have user-set attribute values

 #### Known limitations:
-* ISO 639-3 contains around 7776 languages.
-The DTD scheme does not contain all of them.
-If there is a need for this, all codes may be added to the scheme.
 * `lang_to` attribute may have multiple languages, since some dictionaries are multilingual.

 ## Format description